mhdmhd/MayaSceneConverter/README.md

 # Maya Scene Converter

-Maya Scene Converter is a python-based Qt tool for converting scenes from a render engine to another in Maya.
+Maya Scene Converter is a python-based Qt tool for converting scenes from a render engine to another in Maya, it is not a perfect conversion and it depends on the rules files and how good they are but gives you a great head start.

 ## Features